gradle/gradle/design-docs/managed-component-model.md

 - Add `ManagedNodeBackedModelMapTest.reasonable error message when creating a non-constructible type`.
 - Add `UnmanagedNodeBackedModelMapTest.reasonable error message when creating a non-constructible type`.
 - Add `DomainObjectCollectionBackedModelMapTest.reasonable error message when creating a non-constructible type`.

+For all theses tests, assert that the reported constructible types list contains appropriate types and only them.

+### Open Issues

+`ModelSet` contrat does not allow to specify the type of element when adding one.
+The `elementType` is always used.
+In other words, there's no way to add an element of a different type that the `ModelSet` parameterized one.

+So, this test has not been implemented:

 - Add `ModelSetIntegrationTest.reasonable error message when creating a non-constructible type`.

-For all theses tests, assert that the reported constructible types list contains appropriate types and only them.

 ## Story: Validate model types more eagerly